GIRLS IN ICY FJORDS

 Every year, the day-to-day details of the expedition change due to weather and sea conditions in Resurrection Bay.
 Here is a little snippet of the basic itinerary:

 - Day 1: Meet the team in Anchorage, drive to Seward, and camp out in a forested area near Seward

-- Day 2: Learn about sea kayaking gear and basic sea kayaking skills, and hike along coast
+- Day 2: Learn about sea kayaking gear and basic sea kayaking skills, and hike along the coast

-- Day 3: Take sea taxi to Bear Glacier, set up camp, briefly explore lake by kayak
+- Day 3: Take a sea taxi to Bear Glacier, set up camp, briefly explore lake by kayak

 - Day 4-9: Explore the lake, icebergs, glacier, and marine environment, while learning how to sea kayak, testing out fun science experiments and looking at nature through the lens of an artist